testmailtt/webhook.site/docs/faq.markdown

 Additionally, the limit for automatically blocking the URL is many times higher than for the free version.

+## I'm getting a "Certificate Expired" error

+Our SSL certificate is fully working; the issue lies with your system.
+In september 2021, our SSL provider, LetsEncrypt, [updated their root certificate](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/).
+This can mean that if your locally installed trusted root certificates are of an old version, you'll be seeing a certificate error as Webhook.site now runs a certificate that is based on the new root certificate chain.

+To remediate this problem, you'll need to update your local certificate trust store:

+* Debian-based systems: Use `update-ca-certificates`; [more info here](https://manpages.debian.org/buster/ca-certificates/update-ca-certificates.8.en.html).
+* Red Hat based systems: `yum update ca-certificates`; [more info here](https://access.redhat.com/solutions/1549003)

+Some systems and packages also come with static certificates.
+We cannot support updating these.

 ## Is my data private?

 Yes.
 Per default, all URLs associated with a Webhook.site Pro account are only visible for the user.
 Additionally, users can set passwords on individual URLs to view the data.